Published On

 For example, take the hypothetical situation:

-If I had a web app that could allow me to create queries in a similar fashion to IFTTT.
+If I had a web app that could allow me to make queries in a similar fashion to IFTTT.
 Then I could create a query to help keep my social network standing intact and ran when the following conditions were met:

 If I check-in to more than 3 bars between the hours of 19:00 and 00:00: